Guseyn/guseyn.com/static/md/posts/oop.md

 ).run();
 ```

 Of course we can, but we break our structure by doing that, and it will lead again to imperative code where we expose the logic of our program.
-And if want to keep our code declarative, we will be forced to create another object that hides the logic.
+And if we want to keep our code declarative, we will be forced to create another object that hides the logic.

 ### Attempt #3.
 Smart Object... or again decomposing?